 Other variables indicate if children aged 0 to 4 were limited in the kind or amount of play activities (PLYLIM42), were unable to play (CANTPL42), or participated in special programs or early interventions (SPCPRO42).
-If a person aged 4 or under had no activity limitations (i.e., LIMACT42 = 2), then PLYLIM42, CANTPL42, and SPCPRO42 were each coded -1.
-If a person's age (as measured by the Panel 1 Round 4/Panel 2 Round 2 age variable) was greater than 4, PLYLIM42, CANTPL42, and SPCPRO42 were coded -1.
+If a person aged 4 or under had no activity limitations (i.e.,LIMACT42=2), PLYLIM42, CANTPL42, and SPCPRO42 were incorrectly coded 2 (No).
+To use these variables, data users must recode them to -1(Inapplicable).
+If a person's age (as measured by the Panel 2 Round 4/Panel 3 Round 2 age variable) was greater than 4, PLYLIM42, CANTPL42, and SPCPRO42 were coded -1.

 Immunization Variables (Children ages 0 through 6).
-Immunization information was collected at the person level for children ages 0 through 6 by questions HE45 to HE49A.
-If age of child, as measured by the Panel 1 Round 4/Panel 2 Round 2 age variable, was greater than 6, all immunization variables were coded -1.
+Immunization information was collected at the person-level for children ages 0 through 6 by questions HE45 to HE49A.
+If the age of the child, as measured by the Panel 2 Round 4/Panel 3 Round 2 age variable, was greater than 6, all immunization variables were coded -1.
 For questions about diphtheria, whooping cough and tetanus (DPT) or polio immunization (DPTSHT42, POLSHT42), there were follow up questions that asked about the frequency of the immunization shots or drops (NUMDPT42, NUMPOL42).
 If the answer to DPTSHT42 or POLSHT42 was "no," "don't know," or "refused," the respective follow-up variables NUMDPT42 and NUMPOL42 were coded -1.
 For questions about immunization for measles/mumps/rubella (MMRSHT42) and for hepatitis (HEPSHT42), there were no follow-up questions.